Seattle Girls Choir Health and Safety FAQ

 Yes.
-All SGC choristers 12 and older are required to be vaccinated against COVID-19 in order to participate in in-person SGC activities.
-If this presents an issue for your chorister, please get in touch.
+All SGC choristers and staff are still required to be vaccinated against COVID-19 in order to participate in SGC activities.

 What’s the ventilation/air flow like in my choristers’ rehearsal space?

-We will be using the largest spaces available in the choir center for rehearsals (the Sanctuary, Fellowship Hall, and Chapel), and keeping room capacity under 50% in each space.
-We are in frequent communication with the facilities managers of the center, and are monitoring room air exchange rates to ensure that each room filters air at the recommended 3+ air exchanges per hour.
+We are in communication with the facilities managers of the choir center, and monitor room air exchange rates to ensure that each room filters air at the recommended 3+ air exchanges per hour.
 Each space also has additional windows and doors that open to the outside that can be used to increase air flow.
-As added support in two of these spaces, we have purchased large room HEPA filter purifiers to run during rehearsal and during breaks in room use.
+As added support we have HEPA filter purifiers to run during rehearsal and during breaks in room use.